rakeshghosal9/BDDFrameworkTestNGUpdated/README.md

 - Maven surefire plugin generates another report inside target/Surefire suite folder, it comes with an emailable report as well.
 - We are generating extent report as well in our project which is controlled from CucumberRunnerTests.java file inside src/test/java/org/example/runner.
 - Cucumber.json would also be generated inside target/cucumber-reports/ folder.
 As this is a JSON file, many third party report generation tool uses it as input to generate report.

-## About Me

-My Name is Rakesh Ghosal.
-I'm a Test Automation Architect with total 10.5 years of experience.
-During my career I have built many test automation framework such as BDDFramework, Keyword Driven Framework, Data Driven Framework.
-I'm passionate about technologies and love to learn  new skill whenever get time.